Alcohol Use Policies

 Leadership Reporting Forms

 These Leadership Reports and Lay Delegate Certification Forms are distributed annually to collect updated church, clergy and lay leadership contact information.
-Congregations are asked to send updated information requested in the forms and return them to the Office of Convention and Council within 10 days of their annual meeting as required by diocesan canons and no later than March 30.
-Questions may be directed to Laura Simons, Administrator of Council and Convention, at email@example.com or 617-482-4826, ext.
+Congregations are asked to send updated information requested in the forms and return them to the Office of Convention and Council within 10 days of their annual meeting as required by diocesan canons and no later than March 29.
+Questions may be directed to Chelsea Smith, Assistant for Governance and Administration, at email@example.com or 617-482-4826, ext.
 406.

 Letters of Agreement